publiclab/webjack/README.md

 Try it out in this live demo: https://publiclab.github.io/webjack/examples/

+WebJack was built by @rmeister with input from @jywarren as part of [Public Lab](https://publiclab.org)'s 2016 [Google Summer of Code program](http://summerofcode.withgoogle.com), and you can read more about it at https://publiclab.org/tag/webjack.

 Also see [webjack-firmata](https://github.com/publiclab/webjack-firmata), which builds on `webjack` to provide a browser-based hardware interface for [firmata.js](https://github.com/firmata/firmata.js).